-On July 1, 2022, the Company, along with its newly-formed, indirect wholly-owned subsidiary OrthoPediatrics Canada ULC, purchased all of the issued and outstanding share capital of Pega Medical Inc., a corporation incorporated under the Canada Business Corporations Act ("Pega Medical").
+On July 1, 2022, the Company purchased all of the issued and outstanding share capital of Pega Medical Inc., a corporation incorporated under the Canada Business Corporations Act ("Pega Medical").
 Pega Medical has developed and sells a portfolio of trauma and deformity correction devices for children, including the Fassier-Duval Telescopic Intramedullary System, a well-recognized, innovative implant designed to treat bone deformities in children with osteogenesis imperfecta without disrupting their normal growth.
 Pega's product portfolio increases our total systems and increases the percentage of total trauma and deformity cases we can treat.

-The Company acquired Pega Medical for approximately \$32,045, comprised of \$32,042 in cash and \$3 in stock, representing the repurchase right price to be paid by the Company in the event a selling shareholder leaves employment with Pega Medical for certain reasons during the three-year period following the closing.
+The Company acquired Pega Medical for approximately \$32,042 in cash.
 Approximately \$1,052 of the cash consideration was deposited into escrow and will be held for a period of up to eighteen (18) months to cover certain indemnification obligations of the selling shareholders of Pega Medical.
-Final purchase consideration is subject to certain working capital adjustments yet to be finalized.
 Additionally, 34,899 shares of unregistered common stock, \$0.00025 par value per share, of the Company, representing approximately \$1,497 (based on the July 1, 2022 closing share price of \$42.90) were issued to the selling shareholders.
-The common stock issued to the selling shareholders, excluding the value attributable to the repurchase right, is not considered part of the purchase consideration and is subject to a repurchase right previously mentioned.
+The common stock issued to the selling shareholders is not considered part of the purchase consideration and is subject to a repurchase right.
 The Company will recognize expense over the three-year service period at which point the right to repurchase will expire.
 In the event the repurchase right is triggered, the Company will have the right to repurchase the shares of common stock issued to such selling shareholder at a price of \$0.10 per share.
+As of December 31, 2023, 13,851 of these shares were still subject to the repurchase feature.
 Pursuant to the terms of the transaction, the Company also issued \$499 in restricted stock units to employees of Pega Medical, which are subject to an approximate three-year vesting schedule.
 The restricted stock units are not considered part of the purchase consideration.
 The Company incurred approximately \$382 of acquisition-related costs that are included in general and administrative expenses on the consolidated statement of operations for the year ended December 31, 2022.

-The following table summarizes the total consideration paid for Pega Medical and the preliminary allocation of purchase price to the estimated fair value of the assets acquired and liabilities assumed at the acquisition date:
+The following table summarizes the total consideration paid for Pega Medical and the final allocation of purchase price to the estimated fair value of the assets acquired and liabilities assumed at the acquisition date:

-Fair value of estimated total acquisition consideration \$ 32,045
+Fair value of estimated total acquisition consideration \$ 32,042

 Assets

 Cash 312

-Accounts receivable-trade 2,100
+Accounts receivable - trade 2,100

 Inventories 4,875

-Prepaid expenses and other current assets 366
+Prepaid expenses and other current assets 509

-Property and equipment 582
+Property and equipment 600

-Amortizable intangible assets 10,370
+Amortizable intangible assets 12,286

-Other intangible assets 3,040
+Other intangible assets 3,878

-Total assets 21,645
+Total assets · 24,560

 Liabilities

 Accounts payable-trade 1,682

-Other current liabilities 1,141
+Other current liabilities 1,393

-Deferred tax liability 3,305
+Deferred tax liability 4,035

-Total liabilities 6,128
+Total liabilities 7,110

-Less: total net assets 15,517
+Less: total net assets 17,450

-Goodwill \$ 16,528
+Goodwill \$ 14,592

-The fair value of identifiable intangible assets was based on preliminary valuations using a combination of the income and cost approach, inputs which would be considered Level 3 under the fair value hierarchy.
+The fair value of identifiable intangible assets was based on valuations using a combination of the income and cost approach, inputs which would be considered Level 3 under the fair value hierarchy.
 The estimated fair value and useful life of identifiable intangible assets are as follows:

-Amount Remaining Economic Useful Life
+A Amount Remaining Economic Useful Life

-Trademarks / Names \$ 3,040 Indefinite
+Trademarks / Names \$ 3,878 Indefinite

-Patents 3,141 10 years
+Patents 3,545 10 years

-Customer Relationships & Other 7,229 15 years
+Customer Relationships & Other 8,741 15 years

-\$ 13,410
+\$ 16,164